Fabian2000/FSC.WUF/README.md

 `<th scope="row">@Binding->person.Id[0];</th>`
 `<th scope="row">@Binding->person.Id["example"];</th>`
 _Currently only integer and string is supported as indexer_
+_Info: If you put the foreach into a new file, you need a parent element, that wraps everything.
+The foreach is not a valid wrapper node._

 ## JsString in 2.4
 JsString is not a JavaScript code.
 It is the opposite.
 Sadly it came up, that code injection is possible.
 This class can be used like string